 If the Registrar considers the complaint is not made in good faith, is not a proper use of the REA complaints process, or is not a breach of the Act or rules, both you and the complainant will receive a written decision from the Registrar saying REA will not continue with the complaint.

 This decision cannot be appealed to the Real Estate Agents Disciplinary Tribunal (Disciplinary Tribunal).

 REA will refer the complaint to another agency if the Registrar considers that the complaint would be better managed by that agency.
 For example, a complaint made by a tenant about a property manager not lodging a bond might be referred to Tenancy Services.

 Hearing your perspective

-If the conduct alleged in the complaint sounds like a less-serious breach of the rules, the facilitator will ask you and the complainant if you’d like to engage in an early resolution process.
-The early resolution process is voluntary, and you can ask the facilitator to refer the complaint to a CAC instead.
+A facilitator may ask you and the complainant if you’d like to engage in an early resolution process.
+The early resolution process is voluntary.
+You can ask the facilitator to refer the complaint to a CAC if you prefer.

 This process might involve:

 - Speaking with you and the complainant separately to understand what’s important to you both and then working with you both to resolve the issues.